Nick Maricich, Chairman

 Pirie Grossman, Fundraising Co-Chair

 Pirie Grossman has been a longtime supporter of the Sun Valley Wellness Festival and brings a diverse background in entertainment, event planning and fundraising to the SVWI board.
 She was living and working in Los Angeles in the entertainment industry as a television host of E!
 Entertainment Television, interviewing actors, directors and producers on movie sets all around the world.
-Her career shifted when she moved to Sun Valley to take a year off, met her husband, Jim Grossman, and had her son, Buey, now 10, and daughter Saba, now 8.
+Her career shifted when she moved to Sun Valley to take a year off, met her future husband, Jim Grossman, and had her son, Buey, now 12, and daughter Saba, now 10.
 After going through intense spiritual lessons from some difficult pregnancy issues, she wanted to give back in gratitude for her miracle children, and the opportunity presented itself when she met Kiril Sokoloff, organizer of His Holiness the Dalai Lama’s visit to Sun Valley in 2005.
 She was inspired to produce a special event where 10,000 children came to meet and hear His Holiness speak on compassion.
-Soon after she and her husband were inspired to bid to hold the Special Olympics World Winter Games in Idaho, and much work and faith led to a successful outcome.
+Soon after she and her now ex-husband were inspired to bid to hold the Special Olympics World Winter Games in Idaho, and much work and faith led to a successful outcome.
 Three thousand athletes from 100 countries came to Idaho to compete for two weeks in February of 2009.
 Pirie's desire is to help expand and create more life enriching events as well as build a more permanent legacy of the Sun Valley Wellness Institute for our community.

 Stephanie Reed, Marketing Committee